-- The Social Worker and carers will be contacted by the LAC Co-ordinator to gain their support and collect any relevant information - We will continue to work with the School Education Welfare Officer who will be involved fully in planning and delivering strategies to improve attendance. - The school promotes good attendance and punctuality by rewarding individuals each term.
-If they have 100% their name is put in a draw to win a voucher - If they are here ALL year they go on a special visit to Frankie and Bennies for lunch. - The school Learning mentor puts the child on her tree and they move up if their attendance and punctuality are good.
+- The Social Worker and carers will be contacted by the Designated Teacher to gain their support and collect any relevant information - We will continue to work with the Local Authority School Attendance Officer who will be involved fully in planning and delivering strategies to improve attendance. - The school promotes good attendance and punctuality by rewarding individuals each term.